tperry-r7/metasploit-framework/documentation/framework/framework_style_guide.md

 ## Colloquialisms, idioms, humor, and metaphor

 Slang, humor, regional phrases, and metaphor can be confusing, even to native speakers, and rarely translate well.
-Expressions like “an app portfolio is a complex beast” are not universally understood or appreciated, and it’s hard to find equivalent meanings in other languages.
+Expressions like “under the hood” are not universally understood or appreciated, and it’s hard to find equivalent meanings in other languages.
 So it's usually best to avoid language with implied or regional meaning.
 That includes anthropomorphism, a type of metaphor that attributes human characteristics or behavior to non-humans.

 ## Language

-This is a list of guidlines that can help make the documentation easy to scan and parse.
+This is a list of guidelines that can help make the documentation easy to scan and parse.

-- Try write more consise sentances.
+- Try write more concise sentences.
 Avoid filler words like simply or just.
 - Don't use plurals in parenthesis.
-For example, module(s)
+For example, module(s).
 - Keep sentences short.
 Less than 40 words is a good guide.
-- Don't use foo, bar or foobar for code.
+- Don't use `foo`, `bar` or `foobar` for code.
 Use actual data.
 - Use question marks and exclamation points sparingly.
 - Spell out words if they are unfamiliar to the audience.
+- If using an acronym, if it's not well know, write it out in the first use.
+For example, VS Code (Visual Studio Code).

-## Documentation Types
+## Documentation types

 To do: